-This report is submitted in compliance with the provisions of Disclosure Dissemination Agent Agreements between the Commission and Digital Assurance Certification, L.L.C. dated as of April 11, 2012 and December 19, 2019 which were executed in connection with the Commission's \$14,140,000 Water and Sewer System Refunding Revenue Bonds, Series 2012, \$17,820,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019A, \$4,485,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019B, and \$21,915,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019C, respectively.
+This report is submitted in compliance with the provisions of the Disclosure Dissemination Agent Agreement between the Commission and Digital Assurance Certification, L.L.C. dated as of December 19, 2019 which was executed in connection with the Commission's \$17,820,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019A, \$4,485,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019B, and \$21,915,000 Water and Sewer System Improvement and Refunding Revenue Bonds, Series 2019C, respectively.
 Pursuant to this undertaking, the Commission has covenanted to provide certain financial information and operating data relating to the Commission by no later than January 31 of each year, and to provide notices of the occurrences of certain enumerated events, if deemed by the Commission to be material.
 These covenants were made to assist the underwriters of the Bonds in complying with S.E.C.
 Rule 15c2-12(b)(5).